Scutelleridae: Classification and evolution

 Scutellerids were first described by the English zoologist William Elford Leach in 1815.
 It belongs to the order Hemiptera (true bugs), under the suborder Heteroptera and infraorder Pentatomomorpha.
 They are classified under the superfamily Pentatomoidea.
 They were formerly classified as a subfamily of Pentatomidae by George Willis Kirkaldy in 1909.
 The earliest attempt to restore them to family status was in 1917 by Edward Payson Van Duzee.
 Most authorities today regard it as a valid family group.

 In phylogenetic studies in 2008 by Grazia et al., Scutelleridae was shown to be consistently monophyletic, basal to Acanthosomatidae, and distal to Plataspididae and Parastrachiidae.
 Below is the morphological unweighted tree of the superfamily Pentatomoidea after Grazia et al. (2008).

 Subfamilies and genera

-The family is composed of about 81 genera and around 450 species worldwide.
+The family comprises about 81 genera and around 450 species worldwide.
 While the tribal and subfamilial classifications remain unclear, they are divided into eight subfamilies sensu lato: Elvisurinae, Eurygastrinae, Hoteinae (sometimes classified under Pachycorinae), Odontoscelinae, Odontotarsinae, Pachycorinae, Scutellerinae, and Tectocorinae.